MaxIrv/flower-classification/README.md

    - his will load the `final_model.pth` state dictionary and evaluate the model on the test set.

 ## Additional Files and Directories
+- `Report.pdf`: Contains the finalised IEEE Journal Report
+- `graph.ipynb`: Create a graph of the Architecture of the Model
+- `data_augmentation.ipynb`: Visualises images before and after a list of transformations are applied
+- `architecture_graph.png`: The Architecture of the Model presented in a Graph
+- `final_model.pth`: The model's state dictionary containing the 69.9% accuracy after 2000 epochs
+- `requirements.txt`: The python requirements for the project
 - `old_versions/`: This directory contains:
     - `initial_model.ipynb`: The initial model created for the project.
     - `second_model.ipynb`: The second iteration of the model.